-The tulip wood carving is an architectural carving that has been done on various types of wood since the 1800s.
-Tulipwood is a softwood that is sometimes referred to as “soft maple.”
-It was initially used in furniture making but is now used by veneer manufacturers, turners, and woodworkers for wood sculpture.
-We all have that one friend that has a passion for carving.
-They love to take a piece of wood and transform it into a fantastic piece of art.
-This article will show you exactly how you can carve Tulipwood.
+Tulip wood carving is an architectural carving that has been done on various types of wood since the 1800s.
+Tulipwood is a softwood sometimes referred to as “soft maple” It was originally used to make furniture but is now used by veneer makers, wood turners, and wood carvers for wood sculpture.
+We all have that one friend who has a passion for carving.
+They love to take a piece of wood and turn it into a fantastic piece of art.
+This article will show you exactly how to carve Tulipwood.

 What is tulipwood?